 Just last night, I got word that Maestro Anton Coppola passed away at the grand age of 102 years.
 He missed his 103rd birthday by eight days.
 Maestro Coppola was my orchestra conductor and conducting teacher at Manhattan School of Music during my five years there.
 He had served as head of the conducting staff and opera department at the school from 1965 until the late 1970s.
 I must admit I wasn’t shocked, given his advanced age, but I was deeply saddened nonetheless.
 The music world has lost an “original”, a man of many talents ….oboist, conductor, composer, etc. I only had the privilege of working under his direction during my time at Manhattan School of Music which was 1970 through 1975.
 My first encounter with Maestro was when I joined the Repertory Orchestra in the Spring of 1971.
 I had helped out in the percussion section in the fall of 1970, but I had the desire to join the orchestra’s percussion on a regular basis.
 After consulting my percussion teachers, I went to see Maestro in order to get his final approval.
 Here is how that went down:

-Maestro had his office just off the entrance to Room 610 – it was a long office, at the end of which Maestro had his desk, right in front of the windows.
+Maestro had his office just off the entrance to Room 610 (which was a large rehearsal space on the top floor of the school).
+It was a long office, at the end of which Maestro had his desk, right in front of the windows.
 Maestro was of short stature, with a leonine head and penetrating deep set eyes.
 He loved to smoke a pipe, and was so engaged when I approached him in his office.
 Wreathed in a cloud of pipe smoke, he listened to my request with the appropriate seriousness, and thought about it for a minute.
 He then said “Simco – yes – you helped out in the Shostakovich a few weeks ago.
 Why not?”
 He then signed the required form and just like that I was a member of the Rep Orchestra.
 He couldn’t resist needling me a bit on the way out “By the way, have you learned to choose the right suspended cymbal mallet yet?”

 That, as it turned out was vintage Maestro Coppola.
 Very direct and to the point, and what a memory!